agorava/agorava-yammer/README.md

 agorava-yammer
 ==============

-Agorava module to connect to XING
+Agorava module to connect to Yammer